Fire and rescue services

 Terrorist attacks:

-Potential targets include a wide range of venues, facilities and locations.
-Attacks could be indiscriminate and could affect foreign interests as well as places visited by tourists.
+Potential targets include a wide range of locations.
 Avoid places where crowds gather, this includes:

 Terrorists may seek to target the staff of, or locations closely associated with, foreign governments.
-Australian officials rarely travel outside Abuja and Lagos, due to the high-risk security environment.
-Australian officials always use enhanced security measures if they do travel.
+Australian officials rarely travel outside of Abuja and Lagos, due to the high-risk security environment.
+Australian officials always use enhanced security measures when they travel.

 Attacks can be large, simultaneous, and might include:

-Boko Haram is active in north-eastern Nigeria, especially Borno State.
-Boko Haram also operates in adjacent north eastern states including Adamawa, Bauchi, Gombe and Yobe, and, in the past, has launched attacks further afield such as in Abuja.
-No location in Nigeria should be viewed as being outside the scope for potential Boko Haram activity.
-Around 10,000 people are estimated to have been killed by Boko Haram over more than 10 years of conflict.
+Boko Haram is active in north-eastern Nigeria, especially Adamawa, Bauchi, Borno, Gombe and Yobe states, and, in the past, has launched attacks further afield, including Abuja.
+Over 10,000 people are estimated to have been killed by Boko Haram in more than 10 years of conflict.

 Armed groups often target transport routes.
 Avoid intercity transport by road and rail.
 If despite our advice you undertake travel within Nigeria, research routes and get professional security advice and support before departing.